LeeBoYin/vue-layout-system/docs/src/components/UtilityClass.md

 ## Highlight Layouts

 `layout-u-debug` is a debugging tool class that helps you check alignments and debug layout problems.
-When `layout-u-debug` is added to an element, all descendant layout components of that element will be highlighted with colors.
+Simply add `layout-u-debug` to an element, all descendant layout components of that element will be highlighted with colors.
 Hovering on each layout component shows you the spacing and the child elements.

 ```vue
 <div class="layout-u-debug">